jagjordi/insta360-autostitcher/README.md

 APP_STORAGE_DIR=backend/test/appdata python backend/auto-sticher.py --storage-dir backend/test/appdata serve
 ```

 If you run the controller directly outside of Docker you can still override the RAW and stitched directories via `--raw-dir` / `--output-dir`, but inside the container they are fixed to `/app/raw` and `/app/stitched`.
+Generated thumbnails live under `/app/thumbnails`; trigger them via the “Generate Thumbnails” UI button or the `generate_thumbnails` CLI/REST action.

 ## Web dashboard
 A minimal React + TypeScript dashboard lives in `frontend/` to show job progress and trigger scans or stitch runs without touching the CLI.